Discover the History Behind the Congress Park Carousel in Saratoga

 The Carousel Today

-Today the Congress Park Carousel is open seasonally, from the beginning of May though Columbus Day each year.
-For some good old fashioned fun, you can ride the carousel for just 50 cents a spin!
+Today, the Congress Park Carousel is open seasonally, from the beginning of May through Columbus Day each year.
+For some good old fashioned fun, you can ride the carousel for just $1.
 When you go for a ride, listen for the traditional calliope and organ tunes.
-Even though Marcus Charles Illions was such a renowned carver, the Congress Park Carousel is the only of his two-row carousels still in working order, making it a truly unique gem!